 Long-term animal welfare – We work very hard to find the right home for each animal in our care.
 Not every animal is a fit for every home, due to behaviors, medical conditions, or other reasons.
 The right “match” of animal and adopter leads to a mutually beneficial, long-term relationship.

 Transparency – Euthanizing an animal in our care is a very difficult decision, and not one we take lightly.
 However, despite our best efforts, it is sometimes necessary for the benefit of the animal or for our communities.
 National shelter data is available here.
-Our own personal data is here:
+Our own personal data is in the chart below.
+Please note: variance in 2020 numbers is a result of a fiscal year change with an added 3 months.

 Our Responsible Sheltering approach is consistent with the ASPCA “Five Freedoms”.
 It is also consistent with nationally established ASILOMAR guidelines.